From Inside the Deployments

 What is different this time

-The legal profession is not the first to lose its apprenticeship to a new technology.
+The legal profession is not the first to lose its apprenticeship to a new instrument.
 Typesetters had their craft dissolved by desktop publishing.
 Draftsmen had their craft dissolved by CAD.
 Floor traders had their craft dissolved by electronic execution.
 In each case, the early-career work that had served as the school evaporated within a single generation, and the senior practitioners had to figure out what to do about it.

 So the legal version of this is not unprecedented.
 I want to be careful not to dramatize it.
 People in other professions have faced this before and the world did not end.
 Lawyers are not uniquely entitled to a stable career path.